ironicmani/PROJECTFRT/README.md

 -  User can know about health information through this website.
 -  Included the feedback Survey form to increase the scope of imporovement.

+Azure Technologies used for Project:
+1) Static Web Apps
+2) Health Bot

 SCREENSHOTS: